The importance of professional boundaries

 As the professional home for our Registrants, our Member Institutions (MIs) uphold our standards and play a crucial role in reinforcing them through trainings and professional events.

-Click here to learn more about our relationship with our Member Institutions and how they work with us to uphold our regulatory duties and look at the image below to understand how different segments of our professional community work together to maintain safe practice.
+Click here to learn more about our relationship with our Member Institutions and how they work with us to uphold our regulatory duties.
+The image below to outlines how different segments of our professional community work together to maintain safe practice.

-Explore our other web pages below if you’d like to know more about our Standards of Conduct, our Duty of Candour and therapy and regulation in the UK.
+Explore our other web pages below if you’d like to know more about our Standards of Conduct, our Duty of Candour and maintaing safe therapy in the UK.